karttur/arduino/_posts/2024/2024-09-09-wetland-monitoring.markdown

 An alternative solution is to use an UART to RS485 converter like the [SparkFun Transceiver Breakout - RS-485](https://www.sparkfun.com/products/10124).

-#### SenseCAP S2100 wireless LoRaWAN sensor hub data logger
+#### SenseCap S2100 wireless LoRaWAN data logger

-The [SenseCAP S2100 LoRaWAN logger](https://www.seeedstudio.com/SenseCAP-S2100-LoRaWAN-Data-Logger-p-5361.html) is a weather proof, battery-powered wireless data logger that use LoRa communication for sending data to a [gateway](#).
+The [SenseCAP S2100 LoRaWAN logger](https://www.seeedstudio.com/SenseCAP-S2100-LoRaWAN-Data-Logger-p-5361.html) is a weather proof, battery-powered wireless data logger that use LoRa communication for sending data to a [gateway](#sensecap-lora-Gateway).
 The logger supports RS485/Analog/GPIO sensors.
-To solve that the input signal for the multiple sensors, the[SenseCAP S2110 Sensor Builder](#) will be used as a hub between the individual sensors and the logger.
+To solve that the input signal for the multiple sensors, the[SenseCAP S2110 Sensor Builder](#sensecap-s2110-sensor-builder) will be used as a hub between the individual sensors and the logger.

 <figure>
   <img src="../../images/caelilum_SenseCAP_S2100_LoRaWAN_logger.png">